civboot/fngi/fngi.md

 # Fngi details

-Fngi is a general purpose concrete syntax[1] language with similar constraints to C. Unlike C it has a rich macro system allowing for arbitrary syntax extensions.
+Fngi is a general purpose strongly-typed concrete syntax[1] language with similar constraints to C. Unlike C it has a rich macro system allowing for arbitrary syntax extensions.
 It targets a bare-bones virtual machine called [spor](./spor.md), which (eventually) can be compiled to native code.

 [1] a "concrete syntax" is (tounge-in-cheek) the opposite of an "abstract syntax".
 It is defined as a syntax where the compiler only reads a token stream